 - o Human Rights: further aligning the Guidance with the UN Guiding Principles on Business and Human Rights (UNGPs) - o Sourcing from ASM: clarifying the relationship between this separate provision and the UNGPs - o Provenance Claims: proposal to include a requirement for training, and clarifications in the Guidance on implementation

 3).
 Labour Rights and Working Conditions

-- Child Labour: tightening the remediation provisions - Freedom of Association and Collective Bargaining: role of Workers Committees in India o Wastes and Emissions: the need to monitor wastes and trends so as to drive performance improvement.
+- o Child Labour: tightening the remediation provisions - o Freedom of Association and Collective Bargaining: role of Workers Committees in India

 4).
 Health, Safety and Environment